 Transferring a Campaign Treasurer Appointment.
 A person who has a campaign treasurer appointment on file with you may wish to begin raising or spending money in connection with a campaign for an office that requires filing with a different filing authority.
-In that case, the candidate transfers his or her campaign treasurer appointment by filing a new FORM CTA with the new filing authority.
-The candidate must also attach a certified copy of the old campaign treasurer appointment.
-This procedure can affect you in two ways: (1) You may receive a FORM CTA with a certified copy of an old campaign treasurer appointment attached, or (2) you may be asked to provide a certified copy of a campaign treasurer appointment on file with you.
+In that case, the candidate transfers his or her campaign treasurer appointment by filing a FORM CTA-T with you, then filing a file-stamped copy of the CTA-T, a certified copy of their old CTA and a new CTA with the new filing authority.
+This procedure can affect you in two ways: (1) You may receive a FORM CTA-T with a certified copy of an old campaign treasurer appointment attached, or (2) you may be asked to provide a certified copy of a campaign treasurer appointment on file with you.

 Candidate Who Files a Campaign Treasurer Appointment with a New Filing Authority.
-A candidate who has been filing with you may file a campaign treasurer appointment with a different filing authority.
-The candidate will need to file a certified copy of his or her political subdivision campaign treasurer appointment with the new filing authority.
-This ends the person's obligation to file with you even if he or she continues to hold an office of your political subdivision.
+When a candidate files a CTA-T with you to transfer their filing responsibilities to a different filing authority, this ends the person's obligation to file with you even if he or she continues to hold an office of your political subdivision.

 Example: Jane Doe, a city council member with a campaign treasurer appointment on file with the city secretary, decides to run for the state legislature.
-She files a campaign treasurer appointment with the Ethics Commission along with a certified copy of her city campaign treasurer appointment.
-She is no longer required to file title 15 reports with the city secretary.
+She files a CTA-T with her city secretary, then files a file-stamped copy of the CTA-T, a certified copy of their old CTA and a new CTA with the Ethics Commission.
+She is no longer required to file Title 15 reports with the city secretary.
 Nonetheless, she may wish to file duplicate copies of reports with the city secretary as long as she holds a city office.

 Termination of a Campaign Treasurer Appointment.
 It is important for you to know the termination date of a campaign treasurer appointment because you must keep a campaign treasurer appointment for two years after it is terminated.
-A campaign treasurer appointment may be terminated by the candidate in three different ways: (1) the candidate files a final report; (2) the candidate appoints a new campaign treasurer; or (3) the campaign treasurer or the candidate notifies you that the appointment is terminated.
+A campaign treasurer appointment may be terminated by the candidate or treasurer in three different ways: (1) the candidate files a final report; (2) the candidate appoints a new campaign treasurer; or (3) the campaign treasurer or the candidate notifies you that the appointment is terminated.